The Wreckage on the Shore

 Why Understanding This Matters

-The answer is more complicated than stubbornness or bad character.
-The pattern of defiant substance use often has roots that extend back to toddlerhood, when a developing nervous system learns whether asserting will is safe, whether “no” will be respected, whether having power costs you love and connection.
+The pattern of defiant substance use often has roots extending back to toddlerhood, when a developing nervous system learns whether asserting will is safe, whether refusal will be respected, whether having power costs you love and connection.
+When those early experiences teach that power will be taken away, a profound vulnerability forms.
+The nervous system learns to fight back, to refuse submission, to access power through any means available.

 The Pathway from Early Experience to Addiction